Balotelli repays faith as Italy sinks Saudis

-Having recalled Balotelli to the Italy squad for the first time since the 2014 World Cup, Mancini - showed no hesitation in starting his former Inter and Manchester City prodigy as the spearhead in a relatively inexperienced line-up.
+Having recalled Balotelli to the Italy squad for the first time since the 2014 FIFA World Cup, Mancini - instilled as boss on 14 May - showed no hesitation in starting his former Inter and Manchester City prodigy as the spearhead in a relatively inexperienced line-up.

-Balotelli duly repaid Mancini's faith, capping his first start since the 1-0 defeat to Uruguay on June 24, 2014, with a sublime solo strike 21 minutes into the match St. Gallen.
+And Balotelli duly repaid Mancini's faith, capping his first start since the 1-0 defeat to Uruguay on June 24, 2014, with a sublime solo strike 21 minutes into Monday's clash in St. Gallen.

-Unlike the Azzurri, Saudi Arabia has qualified for the 2018 FIFA World Cup, up against Egypt, Uruguay and host Russia in Group A, but Juan Antonio Pizzi's side was lacklustre throughout - Domenico Criscito hitting the woodwork as Italy pressed for a second.
+Unlike the Azzurri, Saudi Arabia has qualified for this year's World Cup, up against Egypt, Uruguay and host Russia in Group A, but Juan Antonio Pizzi's side was lacklustre throughout - Domenico Criscito hitting the woodwork as Italy pressed for a second.

-Balotelli made way to a standing ovation just before the hour mark - a change that proved decisive when substitute Andrea Belotti drilled in Italy's second on 68 minutes.
+Balotelli's made way to a standing ovation just before the hour, and that change proved decisive when substitute Andrea Belotti drilled in Italy's second on 68 minutes.

 Sloppy play from Davide Zappacosta enabled Yahya Al Shehri to pull one back for Saudi Arabia, but Italy - thanks to a great stop from Gianluigi Donnarumma - held firm to get Mancini's tenure off to a winning start.